 To be honest, those didn’t really get my creative juices flowing.
 There was something in the back of my mind saying, alcohol and sharpie, over and over.
 But I kept thinking, NO!
 I’ve done that on two different projects already.
 I’m not doing it again.
 Well, I lost out to the voice in the back of my head, because, well, see below.

 Now that’s more like it!
 That pinkish/bluish one above is my absolute favorite, by far.
 I love it.
 The astrological symbols on the painted rocks have also been floating around in my head for some time and they have finally found a place on these painted rocks.
 If you google astrological symbol image you’ll find really simple representations of astrological symbols to copy.
+These would be a great craft to make and sell.

 If you need detailed instructions on painting with Sharpies and Alcohol, you can check this post out, but the instructions below will get you through.
 It’s very simple.